 Have you ever been disappointed with blueberry muffins?
 Some muffins have berries on top; others have blueberries that fell to the bottom.
+You will love these muffins where berries are nicely distributed!

 The best part is that they are made easy as one-two-three with closed eyes, without a stand or an electric mixer.
+Once you make these muffins, you will want to make them over and over again.

-Blueberry muffins story
+Blueberry muffins to die for

 Why you should try this recipe

 - Almond extract adds that nutty flavor that complements the berries nicely.
+To learn about other flavor combinations, download and print out this 10-page fruit flavor pairing chart.

 - Blueberries are evenly distributed in muffins: there is no need to toss berries with the flour before adding them to the batter.